jtamboli07/BPMEWorkshop/getting_Started.md

 ## Docker
 To run the BPM Runtime Developer Server, you will need Docker-Compose installed on your environment.
 When we created this workshop, Docker Desktop did not run on windows 2016 or 2019 servers.
 Make sure docker is installed and running before you start the BPME Server Run-time setup.
-The BPM Enterprise binaries can be downloaded from the following location. https://docs.docker.com/docker-for-windows/install/
+You can download the BPM Enterprise binaries from the following location. https://docs.docker.com/docker-for-windows/install/

 ## BPM Enterprise
 Instructions to Download the software or spin up an AMI